 CB-50 Data Buoy Overview

-The CB-50 Data Buoy is an ultra-portable real-time system for short-term or seasonal monitoring of dredging projects, industrial spills, natural disasters, and other emergency response situations.
+The CB-50 Data Buoy is an ultra-portable real-time system for short-term or seasonal monitoring of emergency response situations.
 It is designed to accommodate the NexSens X2-SDL submersible data logger for quick deployment of real-time monitoring with a range of compatible sensors.

 Key Components and Definitions